notblackout/kf2-controlled-difficulty/spawn.md

 Because the `SpawnCycle` system spawns zeds in a fixed order, it avoids a significant aspect of luck when comparing challenge runs.
 The only aspect of spawning it does not control is spawnpoint selection.

+## What can `SpawnCycle` do?

+`SpawnCycle` is lets you decide what zeds you want to spawn each wave, and in what order.
+You can use this to create elaborate waves with custom squads and predictable difficulty, or you can use it to just spawn a parade of scrakes to practice decapitating them.
+If you can imagine a particular series of zeds, you can make it happen with `SpawnCycle`.

 ## Background: Details about KF2's Spawn System